-Things to Remember for Lunch:
+Things to Remember for Meal Programming:

-1. Lunches are sent in daily unless otherwise arranged with your teacher a.
+- 1. Lunches are sent in daily unless otherwise arranged with your teacher - 2.
+Optional breakfast programming is available for those interested, please reach out to your classroom teacher if you need to make arrangements a.
 Make sure your child's lunch box is labeled with their name or initials.